espocrm/documentation/user-guide/reports.md

 * MAX – maximal value;
 * AVG – average value.

-If the report is grouped by a link field then it's possible to add numeric fields from the linked record w/o aggregate functions.
+If the report is grouped by a link field then it's possible to add fields from the linked record w/o aggregate functions.
 Example: The report for Opportunities, grouped by Campaign, with Campaign.Budget column.

 ### Order by